KULeuvenNeuromechanics/PredSim/README.md

 	- lower bound on final time in seconds.
 Default is *0.1* s [double].
 - **S.bounds.t_final.upper**:
 	- upper bound on final time in seconds for full gait cycle simulation.
 Default is *2* s [double].
 For half gait cycle simulation, half of this value gets implemented as upper bound for final time.
-- **S.bounds.coordinates**:
+- **S.bounds.Qs**:
 	- Cell array where 1st entry is dof name(s) , 2nd entry is its lower bound, and 3rd entry is its upper bound.
+In ° or m.
 	Insert 'nan' or [] to lower bounds to only overwrite upper bounds, or vice versa.
 For another bound, add 3 more entries.
 For example, {{'knee_angle_r','knee_angle_l'},-120,10,'pelvis_tilt',[],30} implements limit of -120° and 10° on knee angles, and default lower bound with 30° upper bound for pelvis_tilt.
 This setting changes the bounds of the optimization variables.
-When formulating the OCP, the variables are sclaed w.r.t. their bounds to improve conditioning.
+When formulating the OCP, the variables are scaled w.r.t. their bounds to improve conditioning.
 Changing these bounds can have a strong influence on convergence.

 #### S.metabolicE - metabolic energy